When your relationship is at a crossroads

 This is known as a mixed-agenda couple.

 Unlike traditional couples therapy, Discernment Counseling isn’t focused on fixing the relationship immediately.
-It aims to help both partners:
+It aims to help both partners determine if their relationship issues can be solved by:

-• Decide—with intention rather than panic—what direction to take
+- Deciding with intention rather than panic what direction to take

 The aim is not to pressure couples into staying together or breaking up.
 Instead, it’s about clarity, confidence, and making informed choices.